iamon3/as_spark_kafka_gradle/README.md

 > What's Up.
 ```

+These messages will be consumed and will be displayed on spark terminal.

 ### run the producer
 This example also contains two producers written in Java and in scala.
 you can run this for java: